meredithmclendon/forestmillercpa/_pages/services.md

 ---
 title: Services
 subtitle:
-description: Learn more about Tax Preperation and Tax Controversy Services
+description: Learn more about Tax Preparation and Tax Controversy Services
 featured_image: /images/img1.jpg
 ---

-## Tax Controversy Representation & Dispute Resolution
+## Tax Issue Advice and Representation

-#### Pre-Audit Strategy
+#### Delinquent Returns
-* Take steps before an audit begins
+* Take steps to resolve past years of unfiled returns

-#### Current Investigation, Audit, or Examination
+#### Audits
-* Manage and Respond
+* Manage and respond in a knowledgable way to an audit letter or an audit report

-#### Tax Dispute Resolution Options
+#### Notice of Exam Letter
+* Help minimize your exposure and avoid a lengthly audit by providing appropriate and relevant information

+#### Amount Due
+* Learn more about what you can do today to reduce a lengthy dispute

+#### Offer of Compromise
+* Learn more about what you can do today to reduce a lengthy dispute

+#### Innocent Spouse and Equitable Relief
 * Learn more about what you can do today to reduce a lengthy dispute